The Body Voice Centre was established in Footscray (Melbourne, Australia) in 1994 in what had been the Footscray Squash

 Casual hire rates are $30 an hour for the large studio and $20 for the small studio and $15 for the music room.
 Rates are lower for ongoing bookings, whole days and so on.
 Email the Centre for details.

 We started converting two of the old squash courts into a studio in 1994.
-It took years, but the real dirty big job was taking down the wall.
-After six months of planning and preparation almost 40 people – friends, family, and colleagues came and helped demolish the double skin besser brick wall over two weekends in March 1995 (see pics below).
+It took years, but the really big dirty job was taking down the wall.
+After six months of planning and preparation almost 40 people – friends, family, and colleagues – came and helped demolish the double skin besser brick wall over two weekends in March 1995 (see pics below).
 This involved moving 11 tonnes of bricks – the wall was 20 foot high and went down below floor level.
 It was load bearing at one end so a steel beam was then put up one wall and the roof truss had an extension welded into it according to the specifications of a structural engineering report.
 Tie rods were also inserted across the ceiling to ensure building stability should there ever be a hurricane.
 We found a source of the narrow double thickness Tasmanian oak floorboards to fill in where the wall had been and match the original flooring.